ShamylZakariya/Platformer/NOTES.md

         - could outset sprites a half pixel (what's apixel at different scales?)
         - could make each "layer" an indexed mesh
             - this will break texture mapping right?
-    - missing animated background.
-Can make an alternate bg layer with just the flickering fire tiles and show/hide on a timer

 TODO:
     - sprite.rs is too big - make it a module which re-exports various smaller sub components